An Interactive Guide To The Fourier Transform

 • Filters must be independent.
 The banana filter needs to capture bananas, and nothing else.
 Adding more oranges should never affect the banana reading.

 • Filters must be complete.
 We won't get the real recipe if we leave out a filter ("There were mangoes too!").
-Our collection of filters must catch every last ingredient.
+Our collection of filters must catch every possible ingredient.

 • Ingredients must be combine-able.
 Smoothies can be separated and re-combined without issue (A cookie?
 Not so much.
 Who wants crumbs?).
-The ingredients, when separated and combined in any order, must behave the same (linearly).
+The ingredients, when separated and combined in any order, must make the same result.

-The Fourier Transform takes a specific viewpoint: What if any signal could be made from circular motion (repeating cycles)?
+The Fourier Transform takes a specific viewpoint: What if any signal could be filtered into a bunch of circular paths?

 Whoa.
 This concept is mind-blowing, and poor Joseph Fourier had his idea rejected at first.
 (Really Joe, even a staircase pattern can be made from circles?)

 And despite decades of debate in the math community, we expect students to internalize the idea without issue.
 Ugh.
-Let's walk through the intution.
+Let's walk through the intuition.

 The Fourier Transform finds the recipe for a signal, like our smoothie process: